DanielBarie/FritzingBuild/README.md

 Data Compression Library (zlib), version 1.3
 ```
 Here we are...
 So there's some possible solutions:
 - Maybe change to Qt internal zlib.
 I don't feel like doing this.
+But it works.
+Did it.
-- Compile later version and include in package.
-This doesn't work.
+- Compile later version of zlib and include in package.
+Make sure to include the z_ prefix

 ## Static Qt build with internal zlib